 First United Methodist Church (FUMC) Loveland welcomes everyone seeking a spiritual home.

-Join us for our live-stream worship at 8:30 am Mountain Time Sunday mornings on YouTube, or watch at your leisure (link to our YouTube channel below).
-At 9:15, Coffee With the Pastors is an informal opportunity to chat about the sermon topic on Zoom – you can laugh, talk, discuss and share stories or just listen (Zoom link below, or call in by phone: Dial 253-215-8782 or 669 900 6833 Meeting ID: 863 6012 1914).
+Join us for our live-stream worship at 8:30 am Mountain Time Sunday mornings on YouTube, or watch at your leisure.
+You can always find our worship livestreams and recordings on our YouTube channel by clicking on the “Our YouTube Channel” below.
+At 9:15, Coffee With the Pastors is an informal opportunity to chat about the sermon topic on Zoom – you can laugh, talk, discuss and share stories or just listen (Zoom link below, or call in by phone: Dial 253-215-8782 or 669 900 6833 Meeting ID: 860 1881 3301 Password: 059070).

 Thanks for stopping by our site!
 First UMC has a long and proud history serving the community of Loveland.
 In fact, we were established as a congregation even before Loveland became a city!